 Remove the door from the frame

 You cannot give perfect measurements when the door is still attached.
 Remove the door by opening it halfway.
-That gives you an allowance to tap two shims between the floor and the door bottom to hold it steady.
+That allows you to tap two shims between the floor and the door bottom to hold it steady.

 Measure up from the finish floor 36 inches and mark the door’s edge.
+Use a square to extend the mark across the door’s edge.
 The 36inch Mark is replaceable if you use the height of other knobs in the house.
-Use a square to extend the mark across the door’s edge.

 At times you want to open the door completely.
 Remove the screws holding the hinges to the jamb with a drill/driver.
 Lift the door out of the opening.
 The hinges should stay on the door.
 Check the direction by which the door opens for easy installation.
 You would not want to start afresh after you have attached the latch plate on the wrong side.